LidiaMorejudo/LanguageStoreProject2/README.md

 ![ Wireframes Find a Tutor](/images/imagesfindatutor.png)

-Find Spanish classes online planning, wireframes and images

-This page gives general information about the school and the classes, presenting an attractive image, and also provides more specific informationa bout when the classes are.
+## **Find Spanish Classes Online: Planning, Wireframes, and Images**

+**Purpose and Features**

+The **Find Spanish Classes Online** page serves as an informative and engaging resource for prospective students.
+It offers:

+1. **General Information:** An overview of the school and its offerings, giving visitors a clear understanding of the services provided.
+2. **Class Schedule:** Detailed information about when classes are available, ensuring students can easily find times that suit their needs.
+3. **Attractive Visuals:** A clean and modern design that enhances the user experience without overwhelming visitors.

+The design follows a minimalistic approach with tasteful, modern elements.
+The goal is to keep the focus on what’s important: the calendar and the key message about the school.
+By using subtle visuals and an organized layout, the page ensures that visitors can easily access the information they need without distraction.

+**Wireframes**

+Below are the wireframes illustrating the layout and design of the **Find Spanish Classes Online** page:

+The page's design features a high-quality image and minimalistic styling, ensuring a modern and appealing look that highlights the class schedule and school message effectively, without overwhelming the user.

 ![ Wireframes Find a Tutor](/images/imagesspanishclassesonline.png)

-Scrolling down the page prospective student will see a calendar for next year.
-This is a 12 month calendar, the user will see the information for one month, but by clicking on the left and right arrows will move to a different month.
+As users scroll down the page, prospective students will encounter a calendar for the upcoming year.
+This 12-month calendar displays one month at a time, and users can navigate between months by clicking the left and right arrows.

 ![ Wireframes Find a Tutor](/images/wireframespanishclassesonline.png)

-Contact WIREFRAMES

-Through this page prospective students can get in touch with the team for more information.
-The form will ask for basic contact information, name, phone number, email, level and there will be a free text box where the prospective student can type in further details or a question they would like answered.
+# **Contact Page: Wireframes**

+The **Contact Us** page allows prospective students to reach out to the team for more information.
+The form includes fields to collect essential contact details, such as:

+* Name
+* Phone Number
+* Email
+* Language Level

+Additionally, there is a free **text box** where prospective students can provide further details or ask any questions they may have.

+This simple yet effective form ensures that students can easily get in touch with the team for any inquiries, fostering better communication and support.

 ![ Wireframes Find a Tutor](/images/wireframesgetintouch.png)